trisulnsm/dinodoc/trisuldocs/docs/ug/install/badfellas.md

 ## Also read

-See the [Badfellas Malware alerts section](/docs/ug/alerts/mw) in the User Guide
+See the[Badfellas Malware alerts section](/docs/ug/alerts/mw)in the User Guide